Dorothy Parvaz: 2011 disappearance

 It was further reported on May 7, 2011, that U.S. Ambassador Robert Ford met with a senior Syrian official in an attempt to obtain more information about Parvaz.

 The family released the following additional statement:

 "Our family has not heard from Dorothy in six days.
 While the Syrian government has confirmed that they have detained her, we demand that Dorothy is returned to her loved ones.

 "We know that Syria will continue to treat her with the respect she deserves.
 We will continue to work tirelessly for her return, as will her friends and colleagues across the globe — as will concerned public officials, citizens and journalists who hear Dorothy's story.

 "Dorothy Parvaz is a dearly loved daughter, sister and fiancée, and a committed journalist.
 Dorothy firmly believes that journalism is a force for justice across the globe.
 We know that Dorothy is staying strong.
 She is doing her part.
 Let's do ours to ensure her safe return.
 We need her released immediately and returned to us."

 Syrian newspaper Al Watan reported that the Syrian government claimed Parvaz left Syria on May 1, 2011, after being denied entry to the country because she held a tourist visa instead of a journalist visa.
 This claim was unconfirmed, most notably by Parvaz herself.

 As of May 11, 2011, unsubstantiated reports had emerged indicating that the Syrian government handed Parvaz over to Iranian authorities and that she might be held in Tehran.

-On May 18, 2011, after disappearing on assignment in Syria for 19 days, Dorothy was released and sent back to Doha by Iranian authorities.
+On May 18, 2011, after disappearing on assignment in Syria for 19 days, Parvaz was released and sent back to Doha by Iranian authorities.
 By the end of the day, she had released an article detailing her experiences.
 Syria claimed she had entered Syria illegally with multiple passports, including an expired Iranian one.
 However, there was no issue with her passports.
-Her Iranian one was extended and stamped upon entry by Syrian immigration.
+Her Iranian passport was extended and stamped upon entry by Syrian immigration.

 Parvaz was named the 2013 recipient of the McGill Medal for Journalistic Courage from the Grady College of Journalism and Mass Communication.